AshtonSnapp/rouge/README.md

 [![Rust Continuous Integration](https://github.com/AshtonSnapp/rouge/actions/workflows/rust.yml/badge.svg)](https://github.com/AshtonSnapp/rouge/actions/workflows/rust.yml)

-Rouge (pronounced 'rooj', like the Louisiana state capital of Baton Rouge) is a statically-typed programming language designed for two primary uses: applications (graphical and command-line), and embedding into native programs (plugins, config files).
-To be suitable for both use cases, Rouge aims to have the following feature set:
+Rouge (pronounced 'rooj', like the Louisiana state capital of Baton Rouge) is a statically-typed programming language being written in Rust.

- - A memory management model that aims to be intuitive and fast but with at least some guarantees towards memory and thread safety.
-	- Currently considering mutable value semantics (already have `mut` keyword as a suitable substitute for `inout`, maybe add a `take` keyword as equivalent to `sink` from Val? no need for a `set` keyword though)
-	- Since user-defined types will be generally heap-allocated, looking into ways to manage said heap.
-And, yes, even though I'm looking at mutable value semantics, non-primitive types will be reference passed.
-I mean hey, Swift's `class`es are by-reference!
- - A (mostly) simple syntax.
-Originally it was based on a combination of Ruby, Python, and Rust, but it evolved over time.
-	- At this point it's been described by u/Uploft on Reddit as a combination of Julia, Scala, and Swift.
-All interesting languages.
-Haven't touched Swift though - I don't own a Mac (yes I know it runs on Linux too, just not as well from what I've heard).
- - Interpreted for development and use in config files, bytecode-compiled for distribution.
- - Extreme flexibility provided to the programmer.
-	- There's always a balance to be made with this stuff, obviously, but I'd rather not force everyone to code in a particular way.
-You have your preferences for how you like to code - Rouge should be able to adapt to you best it can instead of forcing you to adapt to it.
-Hopefully there'll be enough options to allow this flexibility, but not so many that every codebase is vastly different and unreadable.
+Rust is an awesome programming language, with a lot of very useful features.
+However, there is a steep hill to climb whenever you start learning it.
+It ends up being a plateau later on - steady progress instead of feeling like an uphill battle - but that initial steep climb is a big turn off for some people trying to learn it.
+Plus, while Rust generally manages memory automatically in a way that doesn't require a garbage collector, you still have to make a lot of decisions about memory.
+If you want a type to be able to contain itself, you need to put the child instances inside of `Box`es.
+If you want multiple ownership instead of single ownership, you need to manually wrap your types in `Rc`, or `Arc` for multithreaded situations.
+It gets really complicated, and for a lot of applications you really don't need or want to decide all of this yourself.
+Plus, due to Rust being compiled to native, it really isn't suitable for use as a scripting engine inside of another program.

+Rouge aims to do something about both of those issues.
+By compiling to bytecode which is executed inside of a custom interpreter, it can be more easily embedded into another program and used for scripting, plugins, or configuration.
+Examples of where Rouge may be useful in this way would be programs like [Neovim](https://neovim.io) or [Awesome](https://awesomewm.org/), or a game engine like [Godot](https://godotengine.org) or [Bevy](https://bevyengine.org).
+And, since the interpreter would be able to run by itself, it should also be useful for writing standalone programs or scripts.
+Hopefully I could even write an interactive interpreter, or REPL.

+Of course, Rouge won't _just_ do the same things as Rust.
+To try and make things a bit easier, Rouge plans to adopt [mutable value semantics](https://www.jot.fm/issues/issue_2022_02/article2.pdf) as an alternative to borrow checking - references are not a language-level feature, just an implementation detail.
+In addition, for a number of reasons that I won't get into right now, Rouge also plans to adopt [algebraic effects](https://overreacted.io/algebraic-effects-for-the-rest-of-us/).

-The custom runtime environment (RTE) for the Rouge programming language will be provided as a Rust library (and someone can probably work on making a wrapping cdylib for interfacing with other languages) for embedding, and as a standalone utility for applications.
+The custom runtime environment (RTE) for the Rouge programming language will be provided as a Rust library (and someone can probably work on making a wrapping cdylib for interfacing with other languages, or even reimplement it entirely) for embedding, and as a standalone utility for applications.
 Both will simply be called `rouge` and contain everything necessary to run and compile Rouge code.

 Rouge is currently licensed under MIT.